Guam Night Life and Entertainment

 Most karaoke bars are staffed with attractive, usually Asian, hostesses who will sit and entertain you as long as you buy drinks for them.
 Hostess drinks range from $20 up and rarely have any alcoholic content.
 If you have the urge, you can buy your hostess Champaign at prices starting at $50 per bottle.
 The ladies make their money on drinks and if you are not careful, you can drop a bundle in a very short time.
 Consequently, you may hear Karaoke bars referred to as “buy me drinkee” bars.
 Customer drinks range from $4 to $6 for beer and starting at $5 for call drinks.
 You don’t have to sit with a hostess to enjoy a karaoke: however, if you do, keep track of what you are spending, and you can still have a great time without spending more than you can afford.

-Sails Restaurant.
-Sails Restaurant and Bar is sandwiched between the Reef and Outrigger Hotels on Tumon Bay .
-Sante Fe on the Bay Hotel, located on West Hagatna Bay , next to the Onward Hotel, has a comfortable open air restaurant and bar on the beach.
+Sante Fe on the Bay Bar and Grill.
+Located on West Hagatna Bay next to the Onward Hotel, Sante Fe on the Bay Hotel has a comfortable open air restaurant and bar on the beach.
 Both of these establishments serve excellent fair and occasionally provide live entertainment on the beach and under the famous Philippine Sea sunsets.
-Jimmy Dee's is also located on West Hatagna Bay closer to Marine Corps Drive .
-Far off the beaten path and somewhat hard to find, Jimmy Dee's is often the venue for beach parties sponsored by local radio stations and from time to time offer live island style shows.

 Club Foxy.
 The old Andy’s Club for those that were here a few years ago, now named Foxy, is located at the northernmost end of San Victors Street.
-Most of Fox's current dancers are Korean and are attractive.
+Most of Foxy’s current dancers are Korean and are attractive.

 Club USA.
-Moving just South on San Victors, just past Westin Hotel, is Club USA, one of the busiest strip clubs on Guam with dancers from the US mainland, Korea, the Philippines and an occasional local girl.
+Just South on San Victores, next to the Westin Hotel, is Club USA, one of the busiest strip clubs on Guam with dancers from the US mainland, Korea, the Philippines and an occasional local girl.

 Club Cosmos.
-Directly across the street from USA is Club Cosmos.
+Directly across the street from Club USA is Club Cosmos.
 If you have been on Guam before, you probably remember this as the Tourist Nightclub.
-Club Cosmos was originally located in Mite, but moved to Tumon a couple of years ago.
+Club Cosmos was originally located in Maite, but moved to Tumon a couple of years ago.

 Viking Club Guam.
-Heading further South on San Vitores Road, you will find, in my opinion, find one of the best strip clubs on Guam, Club Vikings.
-Located directly across the road from the Hyatt Hotel.
-Vikings has been around for many years and has some of the best dancers and best atmosphere on the island.
+Further South on San Vitores Road, you will find, in my opinion, find one of the best strip clubs on Guam, Club Viking.
+Located directly across the road from the Hyatt Hotel, Viking has been around for many years and has some of the best dancers and best atmosphere on the island.
 Vikings is relatively small and normally very crowded.